National Harbor, MD • August 27-29, 2025 |

 Open Mission Systems drive interoperability and modularity to realize scalability and full lifecycle cost efficiency.
 Can Zero Trust and other embedded security approaches also be interoperable and modular without compromising the security posture of a weapons system?
 Or will cybersecurity, supply chain integrity and anti-tamper by definition have to be a custom add-on to each MOSA implementation?
 As the defense community implements MOSA, this panel will explore how we're currently securing MOSA architectures, the options for technology solutions and the role that policy and guidance will play as we move forward.

-Tri-Service Led: Rooted in the 2018 National Defense Strategy, the DoD has undergone a doctrinal transition of how it intends to conduct combat operations.
+Tri-Service Panel: Rooted in the 2018 National Defense Strategy, the DoD has undergone a doctrinal transition of how it intends to conduct combat operations.
 In addition to this doctrinal shift, a corresponding transformation in the way the DoD develops capability to achieve the agility, adaptability, affordability, interoperability, and lethality is needed to fight and win on the Joint All-Domain Battlefield.
 This panel of Government and Industry stakeholders focuses on how MOSA can enable the Warfighter in Joint All-Domain Operations.

 The Modular Open Systems Approach (MOSA) has been “a thing” for 21years (first revealed to the DoD community in 2004).
 And yet, despite that longevity – and the fact that it is a statutory requirement – MOSA-powered acquisitions are more the exception than the rule.
 In this panel, we will explore the “pain points” preventing widespread MOSA adoption.
 This panel addresses lagging MOSA adoption from several perspectives including challenges posed by “standard” acquisition process, cultural friction (ranging from “We’ve always done things the old way” to incentives that run counter to MOSA objectives), and the knowledge gap (ranging from lack of awareness to complete unfamiliarity with open systems architectures).
 The panel members represent a broad cross section of the DoD community, from industry (big and small), program executive offices, senior DoD leadership, to warfighters.
 Panelists will be challenged with questions such as: “What can be done to reduce the fear of risk regarding MOSA?” and “Do we need more MOSA SMEs, and if so, how do we grow them?” and “What will it take to get MOSA criteria in program technical reviews?”
 The panel will be a no-holds-barred discussion of what’s holding things up.